githubixx/ansible-role-kubernetes-controller/README.md

 Requirements
 ------------

-This playbook requires that you already created some certificates for Kubernetes API server (see [ansible-role-kubernetes-ca](https://github.com/githubixx/ansible-role-kubernetes-ca)).
-The playbook copies the certificates from `local_cert_dir` on the host this playbook runs to the destination host (can be a local directory or a network share).
+This playbook requires that you already created some certificates for Kubernetes API server (see [Kubernetes the not so hard way with Ansible (at Scaleway) - Part 4 - Certificate authority (CA)](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-4/)).
+The playbook copies the certificates from `local_cert_dir` on the host this playbook runs to the destination host.

 Role Variables
 --------------